OfficeDev/office-js-docs-pr/docs/outlook/outlook-on-send-addins.md

 - Add a specific recipient to the CC line in messages, or to the optional recipients line in meetings.

 > [!NOTE]
 > The on-send feature is currently supported for Outlook on the web in Exchange Online (Office 365), Exchange 2016 on-premises (Cumulative Update 6 or later), and Exchange 2019 on-premises (Cumulative Update 1 or later).
 This feature is also available in the latest Outlook builds on Windows and Mac, connected to Exchange Online (Office 365).
-The feature was introduced in requirement set 1.8.
+The feature was introduced in requirement set 1.8 ([current server and client support](../reference/requirement-sets/outlook-api-requirement-sets.md#requirement-sets-supported-by-exchange-servers-and-outlook-clients)).

 > [!IMPORTANT]
 > Add-ins that use the on-send feature aren't allowed in [AppSource](https://appsource.microsoft.com).